Teamwork with Your Designer

 So the decision was made to pivot to a coloring book based on the preliminary illustrations.

 As a sort of “rough draft,” the coloring book allowed a closer look at the text, typesetting, and images.
-I made several tweaks to the original art to better match the narrative and layout needs.
+However, it required me to make several tweaks to the provided art to better match the narrative and layout needs.

 Jazzing it up was great fun!
 A collegiate/sports font for “Hockey” was used with some border embellishment.
 And more approachable lettering for “Everybody” with a bubbly orange outline, to contrast with the generally blue covers and tie in with the warmer colors on the title character.